 Beaumont holds free community screenings on an ongoing basis or you can register for a student heart check at Ernst Cardiovascular Center at Beaumont, Royal Oak for $25.

-Healthy Heart Checks (Student Heart Screening Program) are offered by appointment at Beaumont Hospital, Royal Oak in the Ernst Cardiovascular Center.
+Student Heart Checks are offered by appointment at Beaumont Hospital, Royal Oak in the Ernst Cardiovascular Center.
 The cost is $25.